Reading now: The platform extension: More reach without moving

 Platform extensions are one of the most underestimated, yet extremely helpful, features on certain aerial work platforms.
 Especially with scissor lifts and telehandler attachments, they often make a decisive difference in practical use.
-In this article, you'll learn what a platform extension is, which machines feature it, when it's useful—and what you should pay attention to when operating it.
+In this article, you'll learn what platform extensions are, which machines feature them, when they're useful, and what you should definitely pay attention to when operating them.

 What is a platform extension?